IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 #### Step 14: Verify installation

+a.
 Verify that both databases are accessible:

 ```bash
 docker exec -it db2server su - db2inst1 -c "